mwbaert/Freezer/README.md

 * On the app's main screen you get an overview of your freezer inventory.
 * When you take something out, go to the GET tab and scan the QR code.

-To scan the QR codes, I use the JsQRScanner (https://github.com/jbialobr/JsQRScanner).
+To scan QR codes, I use the JsQRScanner (https://github.com/jbialobr/JsQRScanner).

 ## Hosting

-I run an apache web server with SSL support (which is required to get access to the camera).
+I run an apache web server with SSL support (which is required to get access to the camera) on a raspberry pi.
 Instructions can be found here: https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md and here:https://pimylifeup.com/raspberry-pi-ssl-lets-encrypt/

 ## Domain name